waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 Osmium is one program with a collection of tools (commands) to work with OSM data files, see program website [here.](https://osmcode.org/osmium-tool/)
 If you work with OSM data files, you need such a program, get my [Slackware package build script]( https://github.com/waelhammoudeh/osmium-tool_slackbuild) and install this package.

-One of the commands is 'fileinfo' it shows information about an OSM file; a fairly new file from 'geofabrik.de' example:
+One of osmium commands is 'fileinfo' it shows information about an OSM data file; a fairly new OSM data file from 'geofabrik.de' example:

 <pre>
 wael@yafa:~/osmium-update$ osmium fileinfo <b>--extended</b> arizona-latest-internal.osm.pbf
 File: